Election 2024

 ❌ ❌

-Hasn’t responded to our survey, opposes the Charlotte Street pocket park and has opposed pro-cycling initiatives (e.g. separated bike lanes on Coppin Street); spreads misinformation about flood mapping, council finances, and council governance
+“I will not be responding to the questionnaire”, “…may conflict with my ability to provide balanced and inclusive representation to all constituents if elected”; opposes the Charlotte Street pocket park and has opposed pro-cycling initiatives (e.g. separated bike lanes on Coppin Street); spreads misinformation about council finances, council governance, and flood mapping

 Clifton Hill & Fairfield & Alphington (Yarra Bend Ward)